 - SEPA Bank Transfer – for residents in the UK and the wider Eurozone region;

 - Faster Payments – for UK residents;

 - Credit/Debit Card – supports across all countries in which Binance operates;

 - PayID and Standard Bank – for residents in Australia and South Africa, respectively;

 - Third-party payment channels – additional payment channels resulting from strategic partnerships include ADVcash in Russia, Flutterwave in Nigeria and Uganda, Papara for Turkish residents, Simplex, and Etana;

 - Crypto to crypto conversions – if a preferred payment method is not yet available, there is still the option to convert other cryptocurrencies into ETH.

-Binance is well known for being one of the cheapest exchanges in terms of trading fees.
+Binance trading fees are among the cheapest in the cryptocurrency market.
 These are 0.1% of the transaction value for every trade.
 Additionally, if you opt to pay the trading fees using BNB, you get a 25% discount.

 Deposits are free, while Ether’s withdrawals attract a 0.005 ETH (0.05%) fee per withdrawal.